InnerPause/TweetPreview/README.md

    - The app will load and be ready to use locally.

 ## Patch Notes

+* Known Issue *
+In the Online version of the app, the emoji menu remains unresponsive.
+Currently working on this.

 ### Version 1.2
 - **Emoji Support**: Added an emoji picker that works both locally and online, allowing users to easily add emojis to their tweet text.